0xM1cx/Obsidian-Notes/Cybersecurity/DWA.md

 4. We do not know whether the attack was successful or not.

-## What is Local File Inclusion?
-**Local File Inclusion (LFI)**, is the security vulnerability that occurs when a file is included without sanitizing the data obtained from a user.
-It differs from the RFI becuase the file that is intended to be included is on the same web server that the web application is hosted on.

-Attackers can read sensitive files on the web server, they can see the files that contain passwords that would enabel them to reach the server remotely.

-## What is Remote File Inclusion (RFI)?
-**Remote File Inclusion (RFI)**, is the security vulnerability that occurs when a file is included without sanitizing the data obtained from a user.
-It differs from LFI in that the file that is intended to be included is hosted on a different server.

-The attackers host malicious codes on their prepared server and they invite the victim website over the remote server and try to get it to execute.

-### How LFI & RFI Works?
-Just like most web application based vulnerabilities, LFI and RFI also have vulnerabilities caused by not sanitizing data received from a user.

-SQL Injection vulnerabilities occur when data received from a user is entered in SQL queries; Command Injection vulnerabilities happen when data received from a user is executed directly in the system shell; IDOR vulnerabilities occur when data received from a user is used to directly access objects.
-RFI and LFI vulnerabilities are caused by the use of data received from a user directly in the system or to include a file on a remote server.

-Why would data received from a user be used to include a file?
-Web applications have become highly complicated and unfortunately each feature that is developed is used for malicious purposes.
-The language option found in web applications is used in order to include files based on data received from a user.

 ## What are Command Injection Attacks?
 Command Injection Attacks are attacks that happen when the data received from a user is not sanitized and is directly transmitted to the operating system shell.